Ogden, Utah Alimony Attorneys

 How Much Alimony Will Be Awarded?

 There is no hard and fast rule that courts follow to determine the amount of alimony that will be paid to the receiving spouse.
 The factors listed above guide the court’s decision.
 However, it is not uncommon for Utah courts to try to equalize the parties’ income.
 Here’s an example of how that can play out:

 When Can I Start Receiving Alimony?

 A party does not necessarily have to wait until the court enters the divorce decree before they can start receiving alimony.
 A spouse may request that the court enter a temporary order which would force the other spouse to pay alimony soon after a divorce is requested.
 If a spouse does not request temporary orders, they will have to wait until the divorce process is finalized before they start receiving alimony payments.

 When Does Alimony Stop?

-There are three main scenarios that will result in the termination of any more alimony payments:
+There are three main scenarios that will result in the termination of alimony payments:

 - Alimony may not be awarded for a duration longer than the number of years that the marriage existed unless there are extenuating circumstances.
 Therefore, if the divorcing couple was married for 10 years, alimony will not typically be awarded for longer than 10 years.